mahm0udsaad/cohor-resume-builder/README.md

 ## TODO

-- Add & modify the userData on the Dashboard

-2. add languages and courses forms
+2. add languages and courses forms ( Dashboard )
 3. display this information when the user create new resume

 ## PDF View